Immerse yourself in the rhythms of life along the coast of Greenland, see the steep mountains and the impressive Lyngmark glacier.

 Discover the rich fauna, whales breaching the surface of the sea and icebergs that entice the eye to see more.

-The Sermermiut Valley, part of the UNESCO World Heritage Site, is fascinating – feel the rush of the Inuit roots as you learn about their way of life – and along the way, the midnight sun shines white.
+Stand in the Sermermiut Valley, a UNESCO World Heritage Site, feel the rush of the Inuit roots as you learn about their way of life – and along the way the midnight sun shines white.

 (Contact us for price from Copenhagen)